Why Flashy Websites Are Bad For Business Sites

 Especially for an industrial or B2B site.
 You don’t want to impress your visitors with how fancy your web site is (or how long it takes for it to load).
 People may be impressed by it, but they won’t do business with you because of it.
 You must get their attention, earn their trust, and entice them to act.
 It’s that simple.

 The good news is, there are ways to wow your online visitors that don’t drive away the search engines.

 Blending The Flash With The SEO

 A good web designer can now incorporate some pretty amazing effects on a web site that not only create the right image for your company but actually help you get traffic by elevating your position within the search engine pages.
 Some Web Design Tips for delivering eye-popping content:

 - Use J query photo galleries rather than flash, preferably with keyword rich text overlays.
-(See the home page of industrial marketing advisers for an example).
+(See the home page of Net Marketing Advisers for an example).

 - Upload all short videos to YouTube and connect from there.
 You will not only save bandwidth on your hosting server but not having to store it there but will get a great link to your site itself.